This post was originally published on July 24, 2017, and was updated on July 14, 2022.

 What is your domain name worth?

 If you are thinking about buying a domain name and selling it for more money, GoDaddy Auctions is a great place to find domains that might have good resale value.
 As with any other purchase, it’s always best to start slow and do your homework before spending your hard earned money and time looking for the next big domain sale.
+If you want some domain ideas to get started from scratch, try the domain name generator.
+You never know what kind of domain names will come up.

 Start your search today.